OffchainLabs/nitro/docs/asset-bridging.md

 Upon withdrawing, the Ether balance is burnt on the Arbitrum side, and will later be made available on the Ethereum side.

 `ArbSys.withdrawEth` is actually a convenience function is which is equivalent to calling `ArbSys.sendTxToL1` with empty calldataForL1.
-Like any other `sendTxToL1` call, it will require an additional call to `Outbox.executeTransaction` on L1 after the dispute period elapses for the user to finalize claiming their funds on L1 (see "L2 to L1 Messages Lifecycle && API").
+Like any other `sendTxToL1` call, it will require an additional call to `Outbox.executeTransaction` on L1 after the dispute period elapses for the user to finalize claiming their funds on L1 (see ["L2 to L1 Messages"](l2-to-l1-messaging)).
 Once the withdrawal is executed from the Outbox, the user's Ether balance will be credited on L1.

 ## Bridging ERC20 Tokens